Content

 This option can be good for those who find it hard to keep up with daily topical minoxidil application (the foam is applied once daily, and the solution is designed to be used twice a day).

-Oral minoxidil options through Hers:
+Oral minoxidil options through Hers include:

 In addition to biotin (vitamin B7), our biotin gummies for women contain other active ingredients to support hair health, like vitamins D, B12, B6, and folic acid.